-Where development shares a common boundary within the overlay, upper level development should:
+Where development shares a common boundary within the overlay, upper level development should be setback a minimum of:

-- be set back a minimum of 4.5m from the common side boundary, where a habitable window or balcony is proposed and/or exists; - be set back a minimum of 3.0m from the common side boundary where a commercial or non-habitable window is proposed and/or exists.
+- 4.5m from the common side boundary, where a habitable window or balcony is proposed and/or exists; - 3.0m from the common side boundary where a commercial or non-habitable window is proposed and/or exists.

 Where the common boundary is a laneway, the setback is measured from the centre of the laneway.

-Where development consists of multiple buildings and/or separate upper levels, upper level development should:
+Where development consists of multiple buildings and/or separate upper levels, upper level development should be setback a minimum of:

-• be set back a minimum of 9m from each other, where a habitable window or balcony is proposed be set back a minimum of 6m from each other where a commercial or non-habitable window is proposed.
+- 9m from each other, where a habitable window or balcony is proposed - 6m from each other where a commercial or non-habitable window is proposed.